AIAA in Brief

 Our History: Two Pioneering Traditions United

 In 1963, the two great aerospace societies of the day merged.
 The American Rocket Society and the Institute of Aerospace Science* joined to become AIAA.
-Both brought long and eventful histories to the relationship – histories that stretched back to 1930 and 1932 respectively, a time when rocketry was the stuff of science fiction and the aviation business was still in its infancy.
+Both brought long and eventful histories to the relationship – histories that stretched back to the 1930s, a time when rocketry was the stuff of science fiction and the aviation business was still in its infancy.

 Each society left its distinct mark on AIAA.
 The merger combined the imaginative, risk-taking, shoot-for-the-moon outlook of Project Mercury-era rocket, missile, and space professionals with the more established, well-recognized, industry-building achievers of the aviation community.
 The resulting synergy has benefited aerospace ever since.

-Today, with more than 35,000 members, AIAA is the world's largest professional society devoted to the progress of engineering and science in aviation, space, and defense.
-The Institute continues to be the principal voice, information resource, and publisher for aerospace engineers, scientists, managers, policymakers, students, and educators.
+Today, the Institute continues to be the principal voice, information resource, and publisher for aerospace engineers, scientists, managers, policymakers, students, and educators.
 AIAA is also the go-to resource for stimulating professional accomplishment and standards-driven excellence in all areas of aerospace for prominent corporations and government organizations worldwide.

 * The two societies were originally the American Interplanetary Society and the Institute of Aeronautical Science.